 - Whether their work is recognized when done well

 - How the employee can grow to fulfill their own goals and better serve the company

-After clarifying that performance reviews are for the benefit of both employees and employers, companies should follow up and take action on what their employees are saying.
-Action is the best way to show an employee that you’ve heard and value their feedback.
-Performance reviews are opportunities to discuss challenges and opportunities, as well as a forum for developing plans and strategies to tackle them.
-Managers can take a strong role in driving this mindset, while also empowering their employees to do the same.
+After clarifying that performance reviews benefit both employees and employers, companies should follow up and take action on what their employees are saying.
+Action is the best way to show an employee you’ve heard and value their feedback.
+Performance reviews are opportunities to discuss challenges and opportunities and a forum for developing plans and strategies to tackle them.
+Managers can take a decisive role in driving this mindset while also empowering their employees to do the same.

 3. Create a culture of feedback and recognition

 Creating a company culture of positive feedback and recognition goes beyond individual performance reviews, but such regularly scheduled conversations are essential.
-They provide an opportunity to validate employees’ time and energy when their work is done well while also demonstrating that the company is there to support them with constructive advice when faced with challenges and new opportunities.
+They provide an opportunity to validate employees’ time and energy when their work is done well while also demonstrating that the company supports them with constructive advice when faced with challenges and new opportunities.